Hierarchical Galaxy Growth and Scatter in the Stellar Mass - Halo Mass Relation: Introduction

 \section{Introduction}

-Under the widely accepted cold dark matter model, the assembly history of galaxies is largely driven by the hierarchical growth of the underlying dark matter structures (e.g., \citealp{White:1978uk, Peebles1982, Blumenthal1984, White1991}).
-In the past several decades, increasingly accurate cosmological simulations of dark matter halos have enabled detailed study of the structure formation process and has improved our understanding of the statistics of dark matter halos and their evolution (e.g., \citealp{Springel2005, Klypin2011}).
+According to the widely accepted cold dark matter model, the assembly history of galaxies is largely driven by the hierarchical growth of the underlying dark matter structures (e.g., \citealp{White:1978uk, Peebles1982, Blumenthal1984, White1991}).
+In the past several decades, increasingly accurate cosmological simulations of dark matter halos have enabled the detailed study of the structure formation process and has improved our understanding of the statistics of dark matter halos and their evolution (e.g., \citealp{Springel2005, Klypin2011}).

-However, the galaxy formation process is much more complicated than the cosmological growth of dark matter halos due to a multitute of baryonic processes.
+However, due to a multitude of baryonic processes the galaxy formation process is much more complicated than the cosmological growth of dark matter halos.
 In addition to the hierarchical assembly history of dark matter structures, star formation, feedback from stars and supermassive accreting black holes shape the galaxies we see today.
 Many of these processes are not yet fully understood.
-Observed scaling relations of galaxies are important to disentangle this complex situation and constrain galaxy formation models.
+The observed scaling relations of galaxies are important to disentangle this complex situation and constrain galaxy formation models.
 Scaling relations like the star-formation ``main sequence'' \citep{Gonzalez2010, Noeske2007a, Noeske2007b}; and the ``fundamental metallicity relation'' (e.g., \citealp{Mannucci2010, Yates2012}), were discovered in recent years.
 So far, many phenomenological models and numerical simulations can already reproduce some of these relations qualitatively, and in a few cases, quantitatively as well.
-A remarkable aspect of these relations is their small intrinsic scatter ($\leqslant 0.3$~dex) about the the mean trends.
+A remarkable aspect of these relations is their small intrinsic scatter ($\leqslant 0.3$dex) about the the mean trends.

 The information contained in the scatter of these relations is not fully understood, but should provide additional insight into the galaxy formation processes \citep{Salmi2012, Whitaker2012, Whitaker2015}.
 For instance, the tight relation between $M_{\ast}$ and star formation rate (SFR) observed across a wide range of redshifts suggests that the star-formation within galaxies is a highly regulated process (but see \citealp{Kelson2014} for an alternative point of view), and enhanced SFR during mergers has a small effect on the total mass-buildup of the galaxies \citep{Noeske2007b}.
 The small intrinsic scatter of the fundamental plane of early-type galaxies sheds light on the variety of stellar populations of these galaxies \citep{Prugniel1996, Forbes1998, Gargiulo2009, Graves2010, Taranu2015}.
 Likewise, scatter in the $M_{\ast}-$size relation appears to be small and constant since $z \sim 2$ \citep{vanderWel2014}, which provides constraints on simple dry merger models \citep{Nipoti2012}.
 It is not known to what extent the scatter in these relations is due to different evolutionary pathways or to intrinsically stochastic processes (\citealp{Kelson2014}).